 The second release, on Thursday, Sept.
 22, will concern findings of the Marquette Law School Poll’s national survey of policy preferences and political topics.
 This release will examine public opinion across the country on abortion policy, student loan forgiveness, laws on concealed carry of handguns, political engagement, and favorability of a number of public figures, including President Joe Biden, former President Donald Trump, former Vice President Mike Pence, and Florida Gov. Ron DeSantis.
 The survey also looks at opinions about other potential 2024 presidential contestants.

-Recorded discussions will be available on November 17 and 18 via the “Watch Now” button above.
-Corresponding release and data will be available at 6 a.m.
-EDT/5 a.m.
-CDT on the Marquette Law School Poll website.
+Discussions will be available via the “Watch Now” button above.
+Each video and written release and corresponding data will be available at 6 a.m.
+ET (5 a.m.
+CT) on the Marquette Law School Poll website.

-U.S. Supreme Court poll – Wednesday, November 17
+National poll on the U.S. Supreme Court – Wednesday, September 21

 The new Marquette Law School Poll Supreme Court survey will report on national public opinion concerning the Court’s June rulings on abortion and on Second Amendment rights.
 Past decisions by the Court on same-sex marriage and federal statutory protection of LGBT rights against job discrimination are also the topics of survey questions.
 The survey also asks about upcoming cases concerning affirmative action in college admissions and whether business owners’ religious beliefs can appropriately justify refusing some services to gay people.